department-of-veterans-affairs/vets-website/content/pages/vocational-rehab-and-employment/apply-vre.md

 <li class="step five">

-Apply for the **Vocational Rehabilitation and Employment Program**.
+Apply for the Vocational Rehabilitation and Employment Program.

 </li>